 - I run periodic lingwiki Wikipedia editathons to help linguists improve articles about under-represented languages and other linguistics topics on Wikipedia

-- I’m a member of the Advisory Board of Planet Word, a new museum about language opening up in Washington, DC in early 2020
+- I’m a member of the Advisory Board of Planet Word, a museum about language in Washington, DC that opened in 2020

 - I worked with the smartphone keyboard app SwiftKey on figuring out how people are really using emoji from their massive data collection, which became this talk at South by Southwest

-Other consulting work I can’t share online, but I’m happy to chat about your project if you want to understand what people need from communications technology.
+Other consulting work I can’t share online, but see my contact page if you want to chat about your project!